mentalisttraceur/python-raise/README.rst

 * Using two separate implementation files and an ``__init__.py`` that imports one or the other avoids using ``exec``.

+  I want to avoid using ``exec`` because

+  1. nesting code in strings makes the code less readable and harder to consciously verify, *and*

-  We want to avoid using ``exec`` because it brings its own slew of portability problems, because it makes the code messier (nesting code in strings), *and* because I wanted the implementations for each version of the language to be *independently* reusable from a trivial copy.
+  2. I wanted the implementations for each version of the language to be *independently* reusable from a trivial copy-paste.

 * Using a ``raise_`` package directory and ``__init__.py`` because it makes ``setup.py`` and pip install stupid simple rather than trying